 Strategic business partnerships give small businesses and startups the opportunity to grow their company and offer better support and services.
 Partnering with other companies that provide different services or products within the same or similar markets will help you reach new targets and expand your customer reach, build your reputation, give you access to new products and increase customer loyalty.

 Some use partnerships to strengthen weak aspects of their business, while others share customers.
-We now have a wide range of partners, including Neardesk, who offer flexible working space, Mortgage Medics, specialising in mortgages for small business owners, and MOO for business cards.
+At Crunch we’ve partnered with great companies to offer complementary services alongside our amazing accountancy products, such as Crunch Mortgages, Small Business Insurance and Collections.
 All of these businesses offer something of value for our clients – quite often this also involves discounts and bonuses.

 Thinking about partnering up?
 Here are some tips to help you: